KillDarkness/Gliror/TESTING.md

 ## Monitoring

-GLIOR will alert you in the following situations:
+GLIROR will alert you in the following situations:

 - If error rate exceeds 10%
 - If individual requests take more than 2 seconds